HugoBlox/hugo-blox-builder/exampleSite/content/post/getting-started.md

 The `[[menu.main]]` entries towards the bottom of `config.toml` define the navigation links at the top of the website.
 They can be added or removed as desired.

+To create a dropdown sub-menu, add `identifier = "something"` to the parent item and `parent = "something"` to the child item.

 ### Website icon

 Save your main icon and mobile icon as square PNG images named `icon.png` and `apple-touch-icon.png`, respectively.
 Place them in your root `static/img/` folder.